 Once you have the foundation laid, you need to set up your accounts.
 You have to keep track of the following:

-You may choose to contract an accountant to help you get started or as work comes in and pulls you away from administration duties.
+You may choose to contract an accountant to help you get started or as work comes in and pulls you away from administrative duties.
 If you use an accountant, he or she needs to add several considerations to your books, including:

 As your business grows, you can keep a certain amount of money tax-free.
 This is your personal allowance and the amount adjusts each year.